Jul 25, 2023

 Edward S. & Leonardus N.

-How to Change Your User Password
+How to Change a User Password in Linux

 The first step is accessing your VPS using SSH.
 If you need more information, we have a complete guide on connecting to your VPS using the PuTTY SSH client.
 Alternatively, connect to SSH via our browser-based terminal: